tomatau/react-crash-fallback/README.md

 If you have XAMPP, WAMPP, MAMP, Mongoose or any other local server application, run that.

-If you have tomcat or any other local server script, use that.
+If you have any other local server script, use that.